-This year was a massive change for us.
-For some of us working from home, our dogs loved having us around every day.
-They spent this whole year close to you and now probably think things are this way for good.
+The last two years have been a massive change for us.
+For some of us working from home, our dogs have loved having us around every day.
+They spent this whole time close to you and now probably think things are this way for good.
 Unfortunately, getting back to the new normal facing us may be a challenge for our dogs too.
 Separation anxiety and nervousness to be alone can be possible outcomes, so we’re here to tell you how to prepare your dog for your return to work.
 These 5 steps can help you set your dog up for success in the days to come.

 Be sure to know what encourages your dog.
 Knowing what can make your dog nervous or react can help you target the behaviour to focus on.
 If your dog starts barking or whining at the sight of you putting on a jacket or saying goodbye, then you can start adding positive associations with the actions.
 For example, giving your dog a treat when you leave and come back can help your dog connect the act of going with a positive reward.
 In time, this will help mitigate the reaction and eventually, your dog will be quietly awaiting your return and their treat!
 The right method of encouragement and positive reinforcement will have lasting effects on your dog.